 For example, Deliberative Polling® enabled residents of Zeguo Township, Wenling City, in the Chinese province of Zhejiang to impact the budgetary decisions of their local government.
 In March 2005, residents were asked to consider 30 options for infrastructure projects to fund in the coming year.
 The results from the Deliberative Poll were widely accepted by the Zeguo residents, and the process was replicated in subsequent years to decide similar issues.
 Meanwhile, a nearby town’s leadership did not consult the residents before deciding to give land to chemical plants, and the villagers blocked roads in protest of the policy decision.13

 Identifying ways to discuss comments in open forums instead of only within an agency could also improve regulatory review transparency.
-Regulations.gov, a website managed by the eRulemaking Program Management Office at the US Environmental Protection Agency (EPA), provides citizens with the ability to comment on draft regulations as if they were commending on a blog post.14 Once an agency has processed a submitted comment, users of regulations.gov can see that comment and, once a regulation has been finalized, see how the agency responded to the comments it received during the rulemaking process.
+Regulations.gov, a website managed by the eRulemaking Program Management Office at the US Environmental Protection Agency (EPA), provides citizens with the ability to comment on draft regulations as if they were commending on a blog post.14 Once an agency has processed a submitted comment, users of regulations.gov can see that comment and, once a regulation has been finalised, see how the agency responded to the comments it received during the rulemaking process.

 In recent years, federal agencies including the General Services Administration (GSA) and Administrative Conference of the United States (ACUS) have been holding public forums on the issues and influences of the existing public comments process.
-Quite rightly, much of the discussion has focused on fake comments and robo-comments skewing the results.15 AI technologies can help solve for these issues by identifying similar comments to be grouped together, and many agencies are beginning to apply these technologies to the public comment process to ensure more accurate analysis and timely response.
+Quite rightly, much of the discussion has focussed on fake comments and robo-comments skewing the results.15 AI technologies can help solve for these issues by identifying similar comments to be grouped together, and many agencies are beginning to apply these technologies to the public comment process to ensure more accurate analysis and timely response.

-However, the Modernizing Regulatory Review memo could implicitly call for agencies to take this another step further by analyzing not only the responses themselves but also who responded, and perhaps more importantly, who did not.
+However, the Modernizing Regulatory Review memo could implicitly call for agencies to take this another step further by analysing not only the responses themselves but also who responded, and perhaps more importantly, who did not.
 For example, on a regulation about immigration, rule-makers should seek input from immigrants to the United States to ensure that their experiences are factored into the regulatory review process.
 As seen in the second equitable impact review example in the Equity section of this paper, the public comment process may not be accessible to everyone who is impacted by a regulation.

 The application of AI technologies and augmented data sources enable agency leaders and their teams to spend less time searching through comments and complying with minimum requirements.
 With the new equity mandates from the Biden administration, rule-makers can spend this time instead on high-value activities such as seeking out community feedback and transparently implementing the intent of the administration’s directions.